What to Expect & How We Can Help

 While in an addiction treatment program, an individual acquires the knowledge, strategies, and skills that are necessary to achieve sobriety and then continue to reinforce that sobriety once he or she returns home.

 Never Be Alone Again.Come Join Our Recovery Family.

 Insurance Can Help Cover the Cost of Treatment at PRC.

 Don't Wait.
 Let Principles Recovery Center inSouth Florida Help You Find Recovery

 The Benefits of Our Drug Rehab in South Florida

 There’s no right or wrong way to achieve sobriety.
 Just as there are numerous ways for a person to develop an addiction to alcohol or drugs, the path to lasting sobriety and stable recovery can take many different forms.

-While there are numerous different resources that have proven to be effective for treating an addiction, most experts agree that inpatient care is the most effective and the preferred mode of recovery.
-Compared to other types of addiction treatment programs — e.g., partial hospitalization programs, intensive outpatient programs, outpatient programs, medication-assisted therapy, and so on — inpatient treatment offers a number of unique benefits that best prepare individuals for post-treatment life.
+While there are numerous different resources that have proven to be effective in treating an addiction, most experts agree that inpatient care is the most effective and preferred mode of recovery.
+Compared to other types of addiction treatment programs — e.g., partial hospitalization programs, intensive outpatient programs, outpatient programs, medication-assisted therapy, and so on — a drug treatment center offers a number of unique benefits that best prepare individuals for post-treatment life.